Orphan Drug Status

 In January 2017, EMA approved Hansa Medical’s application for orphan drug designation of IdeS for the prevention of graft rejection following solid organ transplantation.
 In September 2015, IdeS was granted orphan drug designation for the prevention of antibody-mediated organ rejection in solid organ transplant patients by the FDA.

-In February 2018, the FDA granted orphan drug designation to IdeS (INN: imlifidase) for the treatment of GBS.
+In February 2018, the FDA granted orphan drug designation to IdeS (INN: imlifidase) for the treatment of GBS and in July 2018 the FDA granted orphan drug designation to IdeS (INN:imlifidase) for the treatment of anti-GBM antibody disease.